Why Is My Team Not Performing? A CEO’s Guide to Diagnosing and Fixing Underperformance

 Prioritisation also accelerates results.
 Quick wins build momentum and credibility for deeper changes.

-For CEOs, the discipline is simple: pick three levers and act decisively.
+For C-level executives, the discipline is simple: pick three levers and act decisively.

 Trying to fix everything dilutes the impact.
 Concentration creates progress.